ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 ![My Synertek 6502 CPU made in July 1979](/assets/posts/apple1/2x/IMG_3044.jpg){:standalone}

-So I had to do thing the hard way and recompile the library for a plain 6502 target:
+So I had to do it the hard way and recompile the library for a plain 6502 target:

 - I cloned the `cc65` project from GitHub.
 - I updated `libsrc/Makefile`: